eyasulegesse/Todo-App/README.md

-# on this Simple React Application the following react Concepts are used
+# On this Simple React Application the following react Concepts are used

 => functional components
 => props